 DISKBUFFSIZE should be set to YES.
 For the large buffers to take effect, every single link in your network must also be configured for large buffers.
 If you have fast ethernet then make sure you explicitly configure the speeds on the switch ports rather than setting them to autodetect, to prevent transfer size mismatches

 These pair of parameters are used to batch up small file transfers, so the transfer overhead on an individual file is shared out.
 The default setting for TXNGroupmax is 4096 and for TXNBytelimit it is 25600.
 TXNGROUPMAX refers to the number of objects transferred, like files or directories.
 TXNBYTELIMIT refers to the number of bytes transferred.
 A batch will be transmitted as soon as one of these limits is reached.

 Setting depends on your TSM server platform.
-63 is best for an Windows servers, and 64 for a UNIX servers.
-If a Windows 2000 server is communicating with Windows 2xxx clients only, then the TCPW parameter can be larger, as Win2k supports TCP window scaling.
-Try a value of 512 for TCPBUFFSIZE, this seems to work well for WIN2K clients.
+The recommendation used to be 63 for Windows and 64 for UNIX, but Windows 2000 and upwards supports TCP window scaling, so a value of 512 seems to work well now.
+The maximum value is 2048.

 Set up a disk storage pool for directories, and allocate a management class which sends the directories to it.
 This disk storage pool should not require a lot of space, since directories are typically very small.